You have the right to work, but never to the fruit of work. BG 2:47

 Julius Caesar began constructing the Teatro Marcello, demolishing existing buildings; Augustus expanded the project, incorporating part of the Circus Flaminius.
 The theatre thus transformed a historically ritualistic space into a permanent venue for performances in ancient Rome.

 Nearby, the Columna Lactaria marked a public site where infant abandonment, a socially accepted but tragic practice, occurred.
-Fathers who did not recognise or care for their children exposed infants here, who might be adopted, sold, or left to die.
+Fathers who did not recognise or care for their children exposed here infants, who might be taken, sold, or left to die.
 Some mothers secretly sent slaves to nurse abandoned infants, while others adopted children with their husbands' acceptance.

 Through symbolic gestures and objects, I explored memory, vulnerability, and transition, evoking cycles of care and separation, connection and detachment.
 I highlighted the fragility of presence and the potential for renewal that arises from breaking bonds, honouring the ongoing dialogue between permanence and impermanence in body and space.